 It is the most powerful way for the Maori views to be expressed because of the legal status of the representation.
 But like all improvements it will have to be supported by educating the younger generation in the importance of voting in elections when they reach the voting age.
 Introducing lessons at primary and secondary school on how the democratic system in New Zealand works on national and local level is important.

-Sent: Wednesday, 30 August 2023 8:16 pm

-Subject: The Form 'Submission Form - Māori Representation at Council' was submitted
+From:info@waitomo.govt.nzSent:Wednesday, 30 August 2023 8:16 pmTo:haveyoursaySubject:The Form 'Submission Form - Māori Representation at Council' was submitted